manfreddiaz/gym-duckietown/replay/README.md

         print('no more episodes')
 ```

-Check the demos folder for sample of usage.
+Check the algorithms folder for sample of usage.